nshalon/DomCycle/README.md

     - cum_sum: the contig's start position in the cycle sequence space
     - orientation: denotes the relative orientation of the two contigs composing the cycle edge. (+) indicates that the two contigs are connected via the same reference strand and (-) indicates that they're connected via opposite reference strands
     - contig_index: indicates the contig is the ith contig in the cycle
-2. cycle_stats: displays the prominent cycle coverage statistics that follow the manuscript's methods.
+2. cycle_stats: displays the prominent cycle coverage statistics that follow the manuscript's methods. "dominant_cycle_stats" refers to only the calculated dominant cycles.
     - bottleneck: the minimum support x-coverage across all of the cycle bases
     - median_support: the cycle's median support x-coverage
     - avg external: the sum of avg_inter and avg_intra-nonsupport